A Guide to Contract Management Software Implementation

 Making the Switch to Contract Management Software

-When it comes to contract management, many legal departments still rely on an ad hoc set of solutions that combine filing cabinets, spreadsheets, emails, and a shared drive - and for a lot of teams, those solutions work just fine.
+When it comes to contract management workflow, many legal departments still rely on an ad hoc set of solutions that combine filing cabinets, spreadsheets, emails, and a shared drive - and for a lot of teams, those solutions work just fine.
 But holding on to spreadsheets and other low-tech options for too long can be equally costly.
-Thankfully, making the switch to contract management software no longer requires a leap of faith.
+Thankfully, making the switch to contract lifecycle management software no longer requires a leap of faith.

 Choosing Your Option

+There are plenty of solutions on the market, offering different features, from CLM software that is more of a simple contract repository to solutions with advanced AI capabilities.
 So how do you choose between hundreds of different options to find a solution that best fits your companies needs?
 First, it makes establish a baseline to help you understand the capabilities - and limitations - of contract management software as well as a simple set of guidelines to help you determine if you need a solution and, if so, which option makes the most sense.